-Figure 6.
-A summary of length at age data for walleyes in South Holston Reservoir, based on fall gillnet data from 2014.
+Figure 7.
+A summary of length at age data for walleyes in South Holston Reservoir, based on fall gillnet data from 2017.
 Each diamond represents an individual walleye.
 For example, at age 2 some walleyes are only 17 inches long and others are more than 21 inches long.
+Walleye are legally harvestable at 457mm (18 inches).

-The walleye population is maintained by annual stocking.
-Walleye fingerlings are about one inch long at the time of stocking.
-Walleyes have been actively stocked into South Holston Reservoir since 1986, but stocking rates and frequency greatly increased in 2000 (Table 1).
+The walleye population is maintained by annual stocking of fingerlings that are about one inch length at the time of stocking.
+Walleyes have been actively stocked into South Holston Reservoir since 1986, but stocking rates and frequency greatly increased in 2000 (Table 1) which created an exceptional fishery.
+Age and growth data (Figure 7) clearly shows the high angler exploitation that exists at South Holston Lake.
+This popular fishery is high harvest, with most legal-sized fish getting creeled when caught by anglers.
+As a result, in this fast growing fishery very few fish live beyond age-4.

 Table 1.
-Walleye stocking history for South Holston Reservoir 1986-2015.
+Walleye stocking history for South Holston Reservoir 1986-2017.
 Walleye fingerlings are stocked by the Virginia Department of Game and Inland Fisheries (VDGIF) and the Tennessee Wildlife Resources Agency (TWRA).